 Based on a 2016 analysis by Gallup, engaged teams have fewer turnovers, 21% greater profitability, and 10% higher customer ratings.

-Employees that are engaged to a 17% increase in productivity — according to research.
+Employees that are engaged to a 17% increase in productivity — according to employee engagement surveys.
 Employee engagement leads to more dedication and discretionary effort in the workplace, increasing both productivity and innovation.

 What is a good employee engagement rate?